Interchange fees, and American Express interchange fees, in particular, are somewhat of a mystery to many merchants.

-Studying interchange charts from any of the major card brands often brings more confusion than comfort, which is why we want to help you understand exactly what you’re looking at (or at least gain a passable understanding).
+Studying interchange charts from any of the major card brands often brings more confusion than comfort.
+That’s why we want to help you understand exactly what you’re looking at (or at least gain a passable understanding).
 Let’s get to it.

-No matter how your processor advertises their price, your interchange fees will be the same.
+No matter how your processor advertises its price, your interchange fees will be the same.
 The only difference is how it shows up in your statement.

 In their most basic form, interchange fees are given in two parts: a per-transaction percentage and a per-transaction fee.
 If an interchange table tells you a given interchange rate is 1.40% + $0.10, you’ll pay $1.50 in interchange fees on a $100 transaction.

-There are all sorts of factors that might go into that cost; server maintenance, security features, and fraud risk all play a part, but how can you assign an exact cost to each of the millions of transactions that are processed every day?
+There are all sorts of factors that might go into that cost; server maintenance, security features, and fraud risk all play a part.
+How can anyone assign an exact cost to each of the millions of transactions that are processed every day?

-Well, you can’t.
+You can’t.
 And if you could, it certainly wouldn’t be a very timely or efficient system.
 Instead, card networks have used historical data and fancy algorithms to predict the cost of a given transaction based on numerous factors.

 American Express also adds one factor that is unique to its network: transaction size.
-Generally, these are not determined by the size of an individual transaction, but the average transaction size for the merchant.
+Generally, these are not determined by the size of an individual transaction, but by the average transaction size for the merchant.

 There are numerous reasons for this, but the biggest is Amex’s independence from issuing banks.
 While all other card networks leverage banks to issue their cards to the masses, Amex operates independently, directly issuing cards to their consumers.
 This is often referred to as a closed system.

 American Express’s independence extends to the merchant side as well.
 Where Visa and Mastercard leverage banks to get processors on their network, Amex requires that each merchant enters into an agreement to accept their cards.

 Most major processors out there have these agreements in place with American Express, making it easy for their merchants to participate in the network.
-However, most of these processors mark up Amex interchange to compensate for their costs in facilitating the agreement.
+However, most of these processors also mark up American Express processing rates to compensate for their costs in facilitating the agreement.

 Of course, requiring every single merchant to sign an agreement wouldn’t be a wise use of time, either for the merchants or American Express.
 That’s why Amex rolled out its OptBlue program, which is basically a gateway for smaller merchants to get onto the card network.

 OptBlue allows processors to facilitate agreements with Amex in lieu of the individual merchants.
-As a result, the processors can bundle the American Express card network in with Visa, Mastercard, and Discover.
+As a result, the processors can bundle the American Express card network with Visa, Mastercard, and Discover.